bem-site/bem-method/method/declarations/declarations.en.md

 A list of the entities to include in the build can be obtained using classes from the HTML file of the web page.

-In a BEM project, the structure of a web page is described by means of a [BEM tree](../key-concepts/key-concepts.en.md#bem-tree)..
-The HTML code of a page contains classes with the names of all the blocks, elements, and modifiers used on the page.
-The BEM tree can be built automatically from the HTML classes or created manually.
+In a BEM project, the webpage structure is described by a [BEM tree](../key-concepts/key-concepts.en.md#bem-tree).
+This tree can be created manually, or generated automatically from classes in the HTML code (it contains classes with the names of all the [BEM entities](../key-concepts/key-concepts.en.md#bem-entity) used).

 When the page get built, the declaration is formed automatically based on the BEM tree data:
 * All entities (blocks, elements, and modifiers) are included in the declaration in the order specified in the build configuration.